OpenEdition/tei.openedition/docs/tei.en.application.rst

-.. _tei-fr-application:
+.. _tei-en-application:

 Application
 ##########################################

-Cette page présente les possibilités d'application des éléments du schéma OpenEdition pour :
+This page presents the application possibilities of the OpenEdition schema for:

-- l'import de documents sur OpenEdition Journals (Import OJ) ;
+- documents uploaded on OpenEdition Journals (Upload OJ) ;
-- l'import de documents sur OpenEdition Books (Import OB) ;
+- documents uploaded on OpenEdition Books (Upload OJ) ;
-- l'utilisation de ces éléments pour l'export des documents au format TEI OpenEdition (Export TEI OE).
+- output TEI OpenEdition (Output TEI OE ).

-L'export TEI est utilisé dans les cas suivants :
+The output TEI is used in the following cases :

-- contrat tripartite Cairn
+- as part of the contract with Cairn.info
 - TDM : ISTEX
-- archivage pérenne
+- permanent archiving

 ..
 TODO à détailler ?

-.. contents:: Sommaire
+.. contents:: Summary
    :depth: 3